FuseByExample/rest-dsl-in-action/src/main/fabric8/Readme.md

   lab                 1.0        karaf   yes          feature-camel                    success
 ```

+Open a second Windows or Unix terminal.
+Unzip the material of the lab and move to that directory `fuse-lab-emea-2015-master`

 Build your maven project locally and deploy it to the JBoss Fuse Fabric Server

 ```
+cd fuse-lab-emea-2015-master
 mvn clean install
 mvn fabric8:deploy
 ```

-Now that the profile has been created and published on JBoss Fuse, we will install it into the Fuse Lab Managed container and watch the profile
+Now that the profile has been created and published on JBoss Fuse, we will install it into the Fuse Lab Managed container

 ```
 JBosFuse:karaf@root>fabric:container-add-profile lab gpe-fuse